Sony Music India

-Sony Music Entertainment India Pvt.
-Ltd. is an Indian music record label operated by Sony and headquartered in Mumbai, Maharashtra.
+Sony Music India is an Indian music record label operated by Sony and headquartered in Mumbai, Maharashtra.
 The company began operations in 1997 and was the first record company in India to be fully foreign-owned, with Sony being a Japanese corporation.
 From December 2013 to March 2020, the company distributed Warner Music Group releases in India and the SAARC region, until the launch of the Warner Music India division.
 Sony Music India is the largest foreign-owned music label in the country and the second-largest overall.
 It holds a 25% share of the Indian music market, ranking behind T-Series and ahead of Zee Music Company, with which it has a strategic partnership.